-But, uh, 13 million schoolkids still have school-based programs where you get the fluoride rinses, which I still remember from school.
+But 13 million school kids still have school-based programs where you get the fluoride rinses, which I still remember from school.
 Like, the fun day where it was like, "Something new!
 But it's fluoride!
 This sucks!
 Why is this a thing?"

-Um, and in addition, the big shift, other than water and these school programs, is that, like, toothpaste, right?
+And in addition, the big shift, other than water and these school programs, is that like toothpaste, right?